fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 <button class='btn btn-outline-secondary btn-copy' title='Copy to Clipboard'>COPY</button>
 </div>
 <div class='tab angular2-tab'>
-<div class="mt-30">The `fusioncharts` package contains only two map definitions in `fusioncharts/maps` directory - the <strong>World Map</strong>, and the <strong>Map of USA</strong>.
-This is done to keep the package lightweight.
-To use any of these two map definition files follow the steps given below:</div>
 <div class="mt-20"><strong>Step 1: </strong>Include the core FusionCharts library</div>
 <pre><code class="custom-hlc language-javascript">
 import \* as FusionCharts from 'fusioncharts';